nvidia-holoscan/holoscan-sdk/docs/gxf/gxf_by_example.md

 Receive and transmit `Queues` and `SchedulingTerm`s in entities.
 :::

-Up to this point, we have covered the "entity component system" at a high level and showed the functional parts of an entity, namely, the messaging queues and the scheduling terms that support the execution of components in the entity.
+Up to this point, we have covered the "entity component system" at a high level and showed the functional parts of an entity; namely, the messaging queues and the scheduling terms that support the execution of components in the entity.
 To complete the picture, the next section covers the anatomy and lifecycle of a component, and how to handle events within it.

 (creating-gxf-extension)=

 ## Creating a GXF Extension

 GXF components in Holoscan can perform a multitude of sub-tasks ranging from data transformations, to memory management, to entity scheduling.
-In this section, we will explore an `nvidia::gxf::Codelet` component which in Holoscan is known as a "GXF extension". {ref}`Holoscan (GXF) extensions <sdk-extensions>` are typically concerned with application-specific sub-tasks such as data transformations, AI model inference, and the like.
+In this section, we will explore an `nvidia::gxf::Codelet` component which in Holoscan is known as a "GXF extension." {ref}`Holoscan (GXF) extensions <sdk-extensions>` are typically concerned with application-specific sub-tasks such as data transformations, AI model inference, and the like.

 ### Extension Lifecycle

 The lifecycle of a `Codelet` is composed of the following five stages.
-1. `initialize` - called only once when the codelet is created for the first time, and use of light-weight initialization.
+1. `initialize` - called only once when the codelet is created for the first time, and use of lightweight initialization.
-2. `deinitialize` - called only once before the codelet is destroyed, and used for light-weight deinitialization.
+2. `deinitialize` - called only once before the codelet is destroyed, and used for lightweight deinitialization.
 3. `start` - called multiple times over the lifecycle of the codelet according to the order defined in the lifecycle, and used for heavy initialization tasks such as allocating memory resources.
 4. `stop` - called multiple times over the lifecycle of the codelet according to the order defined in the lifecycle, and used for heavy deinitialization tasks such as deallocation of all resources previously assigned in `start`.
 5. `tick` - called when the codelet is triggered, and is called multiple times over the codelet lifecycle; even multiple times between `start` and `stop`.